-This document contains rules and regulations for the Civil Engineering (CE) Bachelor's programme of the Faculty of Engineering Technology of the University of Twente (referred to as B-CE, CROHO number 56952).
+This document contains rules and regulations for the Civil Engineering (CE) bachelor's programme of the Faculty of Engineering Technology of the University of Twente (referred to as B-CE, CROHO number 56952).
 It contains a description of the rights and obligations of the students on the one hand and the University of Twente on the other.
-The rules and regulations for the CE programme are laid down in:
+The rules and regulations for the CE bachelor's programme (CE programme) are laid down in:

 - The institutional section of the student charter, which contains the rights and obligations that apply to all UT students.
 The institutional section can be found at: www.utwente.nl/en/ces/sacc/regulations/charter. - This programme-specific part, called the Education and Examination Regulations (EER).
-These regulations consist of: - General section of the programme part of the student charter, including the education and examination regulations (EER) for the Bachelor's programme Civil Engineering - The programme-specific appendix Bachelor's programme Civil Engineering
+These regulations consist of: - General part (the sections); - The programme-specific part Bachelor's programme Civil Engineering (the articles).